Deborah James: Bowel Babe podcaster and cancer campaigner dies aged 40

 Campaigner and podcast host Dame Deborah James has died aged 40 after a lengthy fight with bowel cancer, her family has said in a statement.

-The mother-of-two, also known as Bowel Babe, was known for her documentation of life under treatment for her illness, running a blog and Instagram page alongside the popularYou, Me and the Big C podcast for the BBC.
+The mother-of-two, also known as Bowel Babe, was known for her documentation of life under treatment for her illness, running a blog and Instagram page alongside her hugely popularYou, Me and the Big C podcast for the BBC.

 Announcing her death on Instagram, James’s family said: “We are deeply saddened to announce the death of Dame Deborah James; the most amazing wife, daughter, sister, mummy.
 Deborah passed away peacefully today, surrounded by her family.”